dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		ls

-* Now tha we have the tree files in the directory we can format them with the following loop
+* Now that we have the tree files in the directory, we can format them with the following loop

 		for i in $(ls *.treefile)